jfwalker/SiteSpecificLogLikelihood/README.md

 1. Depending on the version of RAxML, where it's compiled, order of your sequences etc... you use the likelihood values may be a bit different, this can have a minor influenceon site counts etc...
 It should not influence overall results unless your likelihood Calcs are super similar.

+2. If sites have identical likelihoods for the topology in question they are not counted since they do not support either tree, if the total sites counted seems lower than the total from the matrix, this could be why

-2. The config file is very sensitive to being filled out correctly and it's important to check the outfile to make sure no errors have been detected.
+3. The config file is very sensitive to being filled out correctly and it's important to check the outfile to make sure no errors have been detected.

-3. Outfile and the output folder should have different names from anything in your working directory or else they will be deleted and written over
+4. Outfile and the output folder should have different names from anything in your working directory or else they will be deleted and written over

+5. This repo contains the data from Walker et al. 2017 (http://www.amjbot.org/content/104/6/858.short) and Chiari et al. 2012 (link to paper above), as a result it is a pretty big repo since the exact analyses from the paper are in here to make sure everything is open.